 Some $1.4bn of VC capital was invested in Snowflake before the IPO and a $479m G-round in February valued the company at $12.4bn.

 Snowflake, established in 2012, provides a public cloud-based data warehouse, running on AWS, Azure and Google.
-Using Snowflake’s cloud facilities means customers can run analytic routines with owning and operating their own data warehouse systems.
+Using Snowflake’s cloud facilities means customers can run analytic routines without owning and operating their own data warehouse systems.